fadado/jqt/docs/content/metadata.md

 ### Data conversion

 When preparing data inputs sometimes you need to mix files in several formats.
-To make easy integrate metadata from several sources _jqt_ comes with the following utilities to convert between CSV, JSON and YAML formats:
+To make easy the integration of metadata from several sources _jqt_ comes with the following utilities to convert between CSV, JSON and YAML formats:

 * `csv2json`